Posted on November 04th, 2019

 Unfortunately, there are many airports that have yet to address PFAS, or even ask whether or not they should address PFAS.

 PFAS compounds pose environmental risks at airport sites that should not be ignored or minimized.
 To tackle it properly requires an understanding of the background and consequences, how airports are currently responding, and what guidance may be issued in the future.
-Environmental Litigation Group is committed to remaining educated on the topic so that we can thoroughly address our clients' PFAS concerns.
+Environmental Litigation Group, P.C. is committed to remaining educated on the topic so that we can thoroughly address our clients' PFAS concerns.

 In recent years, there has been an emerging concern about potential health effects from exposure to high concentrations of PFAS.
 PFAS compounds pose environmental risks at airport sites that should not be ignored or minimized.
 To tackle it properly requires an understanding of the background and consequences, how airports are currently responding, and what guidance may be issued in the future.
-Environmental Litigation Group is committed to remaining educated on the topic so that we can thoroughly address our clients?
-PFAS concerns.

 If you would like to discuss your PFAS-related concerns, please feel free to contact us.
 Our knowledgeable lawyers have many years of experience guiding clients through the complex legal issues presented by emerging chemical contaminants including per- and polyfluoroalkyl substances that have alleged to affect human health or the environment.
+However, you should know that we can only help firefighters and military personnel exposed to PFOS and PFOA from AFFF.
+To file a claim for AFFF exposure, our legal team will request your employment or military records which you must retrieve, and your medical records.